Grenville Cross: Views

 On 27 May 2020 Cross spoke to Dot Dot News (Hong Kong based, owned by media group controlled by the Hong Kong Liaison Office) in a filmed interview entitled 'National Security Law for HK | Insight from Grenville Cross: Is it legitimate?'
-In an interview with Xinhua News Agency in June 2020, he defended the National Security Law in Hong Kong, stating that the law will "enable 'one country, two systems' to remain stable" and that "a minimalist approach has been adopted by the NPC to combat the immediate dangers to the HKSAR".
 After the National Security Law came into effect, Cross stated that Malaysia and Singapore "ha[ve] national security laws which are far more draconian than Hong Kong's, in terms of preventive detention, bail denial, admissibility of incriminating evidence, and punishment."
 He has argued that "[t]he new law...while recognizing that national security must be safeguarded, also acknowledges that the rights of a defendant must also be protected, which is exactly the approach adopted throughout the common law world."
-Law professor Jerome A. Cohen opined in June 2020, before the publication and enactment of the national security law, that the statements by Cross in defence of the law were "a far cry" from government assurances that the law would focus on violent protests and vandals.
-In support of his view, Cohen cited the belief of Cross that those who supported an organization outlawed in mainland China in some way might be subjected to persecution under the law.

 Editorships and published works

-Cross is the co-author of Sentencing in Hong Kong, now in its tenth edition.
+Cross is the co-author of Sentencing in Hong Kong, now in its eleventh edition.
 He is the Sentencing Editor of Archbold Criminal Pleading, Evidence and Practice.
-He serves on the Editorial Board of Hong Kong Cases.
+He serves on the editorial board of Hong Kong Cases.
 He was previously General Editor of the Criminal Appeals Bulletin (1986–2009), and Consultant Editor of Hong Kong Law Reports and Digest (1988–2006).